pank07/Ansible/README.md

 ```
 - Ansible modules are units of code that can control system resource or execute system commands
 -eg.
---m is used for modules ansible all -m ping -u ubuntu
+-m is used for modules ansible all -m ping -u ubuntu
 ```bash
 ansible servers -m ping
 ```